Nsfr750/MSR605/Docs/OMRON.md

 (7) Error code table (7/8)
 RES
-(ASCII) Sorts of Error Meaning
-“70” FW Imperfection Waits for DL
+(ASCII) Sorts of Error Meaning â€œ70â€ FW Imperfection Waits for DL
 *1

 - The C/R detects SUM value error in memory after power turned on.
-- The C/R receives a command in DL exclude “d0” , “d1” and
+- The C/R receives a command in DL exclude â€œd0â€ , â€œd1â€ and
-    “ d2”.
+    â€œ d2â€.
-- FW imperfection is detected in memory after power turns on.
-“71” Initial CMD waiting
-after FW loading
+- FW imperfection is detected in memory after power turns on. â€œ71â€ Initial CMD waiting after FW loading completion
-completion
 *2